 We are accepting nominees for a Teaching With Technology Award for an instructor who has used technology in innovative and effective ways in classroom or online teaching.
 You can find out more and submit a nomination below.
-The deadline has been extended through October 15.
+The deadline is October 1.

 Two awards will be given in the following categories:

 The two awards will be given to the recipients who best demonstrate pedagogically sound and innovative uses for educational technology in their teaching.

 The nominee must be a higher education instructor and a registered attendee of the conference.